LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 aT_{i-1,ncy} + bT_{i,ncy-1} - (2a + b)T_{1,ncy} + aT_{i+1,ncy} = -\frac{Q_{i,j}}{k_{i,j}} - bc_N\Delta{y}.
 \end{equation}$

-For more details on how this is implemented see [here](https://github.com/LukasFuchs/GeoModBox.jl/blob/main/src/HeatEquation/2Dsolvers.jl).
+For more details on how this is implemented see the [source code](https://github.com/LukasFuchs/GeoModBox.jl/blob/main/src/HeatEquation/2Dsolvers.jl).

 ### Poisson Solution (variable *k*)